Browse Tag

 The Festival of the Elephant Masks

 In the fertile highlands of western Cameroon, the Bamileke people built thriving kingdoms known for their skilled artisans, respected rulers, and vibrant cultural traditions.
 Villages stretched across rolling hills where farming, craftsmanship, and community life flourished from one generation to the next.
-Every important occasion was marked with ceremonies that strengthened the bond between the living, their ancestors, and the
+Every important occasion was marked with ceremonies that

 Banner